 I thought that I would add a segment where I talk about the movies I saw during the month.
 Let me know what you think about this inclusion in the comments.

 I actually enjoyed every movie that I saw this month, and I am again glad that MoviePass has enabled me to see movies again – and take chances.
-Hotel Artemis and Hereditary are up there for faves this month, and for all of my thoughts for the movies & ratings, visit my movies page!
+Hotel Artemis and Hereditary are up there for faves this month.

 The various thoughts I had while seeing #HereditaryMovie